- Kathryn Bigelow

 - Jessica Chastain, Joel Edgerton, Chris Pratt, Mark Strong, Kyle Chandler, Jennifer Ehle, James Gandolfini, Harold Perrineau

 - Release Date

 Maya’s first appearance onscreen occurs during a jarring sequence where her unsparing colleague, Dan (Jason Clarke), applies excessive torture methods to derive information from a detained Al Qaeda money handler (Reda Kateb).
 The sequence has spurred all kinds of accusations against the film for its depiction of torture, accusers claiming that the positive outcome of the act suggests the filmmakers meant to justify the extreme means.
-In this small way, Zero Dark Thirty has become a “position” film, even if the matter is nil for Maya.
-Quickly the story moves on and so do we, as Maya takes over Dan’s investigation that sends her from one lead to the next over the course of several years.
+In this way, Zero Dark Thirty has become a “position” film, even if the matter is nil for Maya.
+Torture isn’t what leads her to bin Laden, even though many have misinterpreted the film’s message as a pro-torture piece.
+Quickly, the story moves on, as Maya takes over Dan’s investigation that sends her from one lead to the next over the course of several years.
 Getting close, she scarcely survives one terrorist attack and later sees a colleague blown away.
-She grits her teeth and vows to continue no matter what, believing she’s been spared in order to carry her mission through.
+She grits her teeth and vows to continue no matter what, believing she’s been spared to carry her mission through.
 Zero Dark Thirty is just as much about Maya’s Ahab-like determination as the perilous hunt for bin Laden itself, which is protracted over nearly a decade.